ordina-jworks/ordina-jworks.github.io/_posts/2018-04-16-spring-boot-2-0-anniversary-meetup.md

 Code says more than a thousand words.
 And like every talk I attended from Stéphane, he started live coding quite quickly.
-We migrated a a Spring Boot 1.x application to Spring Boot 2.0.
+We migrated a Spring Boot 1.x application to Spring Boot 2.0.

 The migration process is **very** simple.
 In short, these are the steps you have to follow:
 1. Change Spring Boot parent version number in your ``pom.xml``
-2. Replace changed property keys with the help of the ``spring-boot-properties-migrator`` module
+2. Replace deprecated property keys with the help of the ``spring-boot-properties-migrator`` module
 3. If you're working with passwords, define a ``PasswordEncoder``

-> When you use a lot of hookpoints and Spring Boot classes directly, eg. ``SpringBootServletInitializer``, migrating is a slightly more work.
+> When you use a lot of hookpoints and Spring Boot classes directly, eg. ``SpringBootServletInitializer``, migrating is slightly more work.
 The reason behind this is that a lot of the Spring Boot API's have changed.

 ## Change version number